Web Application Integration Process

 This integration guide pertains to applications built using web-based frameworks.
 Stitch provides a JavaScript client-side SDK for accepting wallet payments.
 Stitch also vends framework-agnostic Web and React components to support quickly adding wallet payment buttons to your interface.
 The component supports customisation within the brand guidelines stipulated by Apple Pay, Samsung Pay and Google Pay™.

-Stitch also maintains JavaScript and Python server-side packages that encapsulates the integration with the Stitch API.
-Note that use of this SDK is not required and you can integrate directly with the Stitch API to create wallet payments.
 To offer all supported wallet providers, the aforementioned configuration must be completed and the payment methods must be enabled on your Stitch client.

 Client